Palestine Refugees and Humanitarian Crisis

 Peace between Israel and the Palestinians remains both necessary and possible.
 The Israeli-Palestinian conflict is an urgent issue in the region.
 Day by day, the situation in both states has worsened, thus human rights and democratic values have been consistently violated.
 People in both Israelis and Palestine have lost faith in their political leaders and no longer have a framework or a vision for the future.

-Europe Peace Foundation believes strongly in the need to address the situation of Palestinian people, through the support of European democracies and institutions, in order to mitigate the radicalisation of youth and the loss of sensibility towards human lives and futures.
+The Europe Peace Foundation (EPF) believes strongly in the need to address the situation of Palestinian people, through the support of European democracies and institutions, in order to mitigate the radicalisation of youth and the loss of sensibility towards human lives and futures.
 EPF is committed to human rights, democratic values and the improvement of the health sector in Palestine.